TimothyByrd/ChaosHelper/README.md

 __`dumpTabs`__ Specifies a set dump tabs to seach with the item rules See "Item rules" for more info.

+__`dumpTabVerticalOffset`__ sets a number of pixels to vertically offset the rectangle for the dump tab.
+This is to allow for the dump tab being in a folder.
+It is in addition to the value of `stashPageVerticalOffset`.
+Generally, set this to zero if your dump tab is not in a folder or 44 if it is - though this may vary depending on your screen resolution.
+It only applies when a single dump tab is specified, because dump tab items are only highlighted when a single dump tab is specified.

 __`defenseVariance`__ See "Item rules" for more info.